Technological excellence worldwide

 The resulting azeotropic acid (18% of weight) is recycled to the pickling process.
 The gas from the column is cleaned in a scrubber stage in accordance with environmental requirements and then discharged to the atmosphere.

-The exhaust fan keeps the system under vacuum, preventing the HCI gas from escaping and allows changing of spray booms, while still operating.
+A fan keeps the system under vacuum, preventing the HCI gas from escaping.

-Iron oxide powder in the reactor is transported to bunkers and then filled into big bags.
+Iron oxide powder in the reactor is transported to the appropriate tanks and then filled into big bags.